-In July 2018, the FRC published an amended UK Corporate Governance Code that will take effect for financial years beginning on or after 1 January 2019.47 One key change is that the Code stipulates that a company should engage with its workforce through one or a combination of the following: (1) appointing a director from the workforce; (2) creating a designated non-executive director; or (3) establishing a formal workforce advisory panel.
-If the company does not choose one of these methods then it should explain what alternative arrangements are in place and why it considers them to be effective.
+In July 2018, the FRC published a revised UK Corporate Governance Code that takes effect for financial years beginning on or after 1 January 2019.48 One key change is that the Code stipulates that a company should engage with its workforce through one or a combination of the following: appointing a director from the workforce, creating a designated non-executive director or establishing a formal workforce advisory panel.
+If the company does not choose one of these methods, it should explain what alternative arrangements are in place and why it considers them to be effective.